barttermorshuizen/awesomeposter/docs/architecture/flex-agents-server/512-reference-facet-catalog.md

 * path narrows scope for fine-grained feedback targeting.

-* Agents addressing items append their own entry with a note and updated resolution.
+* Agents addressing items update the originating entry (matching facet/path) with a new resolution/note so downstream goal conditions can determine whether all feedback is addressed.

 * Serves both as conversational context and as a change log for future learning loops.